Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat sleeping with its belly up on a cat bed

-By this definition, cats “sort of” have a belly button.
-Cats are fed through umbilical cords in-utero, so there is a point on the body through which the umbilical cord once entered.
-Unlike in humans, this spot isn’t marked by a depression or protrusion because cats do not cut the umbilical cord and tie it off.
+All mammals born by live birth will have a belly button; however, belly buttons will look different from species to species.
+Cats are fed through umbilical cords in utero, so there is a point on the body through which the umbilical cord enters.
+Unlike humans, this spot isn’t marked by a depression or protrusion because cats do not cut the umbilical cord and tie it off.

 cat with belly pouch outdoors

-When a cat is born, the mother bites the umbilical cord off then waits for the umbilical cord to dry out and fall off the kitten’s body.
-Ironically, this practice results in a much cleaner “belly button” scar.
+When a cat is born, the mother bites the umbilical cord off and then waits for the umbilical cord to dry out and fall off the kitten’s body.
+Ironically, this practice produces a much cleaner “belly button” scar.
 The belly button scar for a cat is primarily flat and usually covered by fur.
-Even if you feel around on the belly, it may be hard to find the spot under their fur, especially if the cat is very fluffy.
+Even if you look around at the belly, it may be hard to find the spot under the fur, especially if the cat is fluffy.

 cat in heat lying down